 These keywords are related to what Gusto provides but if we assume that their target market is business leaders and those who work in HR, these people are unlikely to be Googling these types of words.

 Aside from Gusto, we can see that BambooHR is second in our list of HR SaaS companies winning with their SEO strategy.
-BambooHR gets about half of the traffic that Gusto does (still mostly US-focused) but it’s still pretty sizable and like Gusto, they are doing a good job with content production.
+BambooHR has closed the gap significantly on Gusto in the last few years, and now receives just ~14% less traffic than Gusto receives (still mostly US focused).
+Like Gusto, they are doing a good job with content production.

 Their blog generates a lot of traffic and they have smartly created a glossary section that not only attracts traffic but also generates links.
 They seem to suffer from a similar problem to Gusto here in that the glossary will generate a lot of traffic but much of this traffic isn’t likely to be decision-makers in the HR or business leadership world.

-Other areas where BambooHR performs well is their webinars which are run regularly and touch upon trending topics that are likely to appear to their target audience.
-They are also being smart and allowing previously run webinars to be accessed on the demand using gated content which can work well for lead generation.
+Another area where BambooHR performs well is their webinars, which are run regularly and touch upon trending topics that are likely to appear to their target audience.
+They are also allowing previously run webinars to be accessed on-demand, and gating them to ensure they continue to generate leads.
 Many webinars are in partnership with related, non-competing companies which almost certainly gives each webinar more reach to a relevant audience.